Tees Maar Khan (2010 film): Critical response

+Following the critical and commercial failure of the film, director Farah Khan stated that the negative reception left her devastated, noting that she was unable to leave her bed for a week.

 Box office

 India

 Tees Maar Khan took a 100% opening at most multiplexes across India.
 The film collected ₹130.6 million on its first day of business, becoming the second biggest opening day grosser of all time across India for Hindi movies after Dabangg.
 On the second day of its release, the film netted ₹135 million, taking the two-day total to ₹265 million nett.
 Tees Maar Khan collected about ₹380 million nett at the end of its first weekend, thus becoming the second biggest opening weekend net grosser of all time across India for Hindi movies.
 Despite its initial huge run at the box office, there had been many negative reports about the film.
 Box Office India reported, "Tees Maar Khan has not matched the expectations from the film prior to release but it is not that bad either as it is not as if the film just collapsed.
 The opening weekend collections are around 15% lower than sensible expectations."
 Tees Maar Khan underwent a heavy 65% fall on Monday, its fourth day of business, as it collected ₹45 million.
 The film further suffered a big drop on Tuesday, its fifth day of business, collecting around ₹32.5 million nett, taking the five-day business to ₹455 million nett.
 Tees Maar Khan went on to collect ₹490.4 million nett in its first week of release.
 The film showed an 85% decline in the second week, on its eight-day of business, as compared to its first day.
 In its second weekend, the film collected around ₹80 million nett, taking the ten days collections to ₹565 million nett.
 The film collected about ₹105 million nett in second week, taking the total collections in two weeks to ₹595 million nett.
 The film collected ₹12.5 million nett in its third week, taking the total domestic collections ₹610 million nett.